 Autistic people have a right to control our own bodies.
 A lot of times, people don’t respect this right.
 They might touch us without asking, try to change how we move, or do things to our bodies that we don’t like.
 A big part of being an ally is respecting our rights, and that means making sure we are in charge of our bodies.

-Everyone communicates in different ways, and allies help us find ways to communicate.
+Everyone communicates in different ways, and Non-autistic people who want to help autistic people.
+All sorts of people can be allies. help us find ways to communicate.

 Some people use AAC all the time, while others go back and forth between AAC and talking.

 Some people repeat things they’ve heard before, or talk for a long time.
 Some people use words that don’t seem to make sense, or show what they think by how they act.

 No matter how we communicate, we all have something to say.
 Being an ally means listening to us, and taking what we say seriously.
 It means making sure other people listen to us.